Medication & Drugs While Breastfeeding

 Do not stop taking a medication you are prescribed for a long term or ongoing condition without discussing this with a GP, or consultant if you have one, and letting them know you intend to or are breastfeeding your baby.

 *Click here* to find out more.

-Drinking alcohol is not advised when pregnant or breastfeeding as any alcohol you drink will find its way to your baby via the cord (if you are pregnant) or through your breastmilk.
-It is not absolutely clear what level of alcohol is harmful to babies in the womb or through breastfeeding so it is probably best to avoid drinking if you can.
+Drinking alcohol is not advised when pregnant or breastfeeding.
+Any alcohol you drink will find its way to your baby via the cord (if you are pregnant) or through your breastmilk.
+It is not fully clear what level of alcohol is harmful to babies in the womb or through breastfeeding, so it is best to avoid drinking if you can.

-It takes about 2 hours for the average woman to clear from her system 1 standard drink – therefore 4 hours for 2 drinks, 6 hours for 3 drinks and so on.
+It takes about 2 hours on average for alcohol to clear from your system from 1 standard drink – therefore 4 hours for 2 drinks, 6 hours for 3 drinks and so on.

 If you are going to drink alcohol and are breastfeeding your baby please follow the NHS advice. *Click here* to find out more.

-If you are a smoker the very best thing you can do for your own health and your baby is to give up if possible.
-You can ask for help to stop smoking from your GP or Health Visitor and they can refer you to Smokefree Norfolk.If you are not ready to stop smoking yet the following advice will help to reduce risks to your baby.
+If you are a smoker the best thing you can do for your own health and your baby is to give up if possible.
+You can ask for help to stop smoking from your GP, midwife or health visitor and they can refer you to Smokefree Norfolk.If you are not ready to stop smoking yet the following advice will help to reduce risks to your baby.

-- Do not share a bed with your baby if you are a smoker as this greatly increases the risk of Sudden Infant Death.
+- Do not share a bed with your baby if you are a smoker as this greatly increases the risk of Sudden Infant Death (SIDs).

 - Keep your home completely smoke free - only smoke outside the home not in another room of the house.

-- When you have smoked a cigarette change your top and wash your hands before handling your baby and make sure anyone else who smokes does so too.
+- When you have smoked a cigarette change your top and wash your hands before holding your baby and make sure anyone else who smokes does the same.

 - Keep breastfeeding your baby to provide immunity and protection.